 It will soon be harder to take time off on your own, so it’s also important to catch up with friends or go out for a meal with your partner while you can.
 Taking time out for yourself helps you stay healthy.

 “I tried to spend some time each day focusing on the baby.
 Thinking about her, rather than everything else that was going on around me helped.”

 Emily, mum of one

 Here are tips to help you stay stress-free in pregnancy.

-You can also work through our wellbeing plan with your midwife.
+You can also work through our pregnancy and post-birth wellbeing plan with your midwife.